ibm-cloud-docs/dl/about.md

 # About {{site.data.keyword.dl_full_notm}}
 {: #dl-about}

-{{site.data.keyword.dl_full}} provide connectivity from an external source into a customer's {{site.data.keyword.cloud_notm}} private network. {{site.data.keyword.dl_short}} can be viewed as an alternative to a traditional site-to-site VPN solution, which is designed for customers that need more consistent, higher-throughput connectivity between a remote network and their {{site.data.keyword.cloud_notm}} environments.
+{{site.data.keyword.dl_full}} provide connectivity from an external source into a customer's {{site.data.keyword.cloud_notm}} private network. {{site.data.keyword.dl_short}} is an alternative to a traditional site-to-site VPN solution, designed for customers that need more consistent, higher-throughput connectivity between a remote network and their {{site.data.keyword.cloud_notm}} environments.
 {: shortdesc}

 The {{site.data.keyword.dl_full_notm}} service is a routed, OSI Layer-3 service.
 It offers a direct connection to the {{site.data.keyword.cloud_notm}} private network backbone, with low latency and speeds up to 10 Gbps.